sahilrajput03/flash-runner-npm/README.md

 })
 ```

 NOTE: `connectToDb` is intended to make a cache of database connection as you can see the way I have used in many reference projects section.
-Since it is a necessary function so just write an empty function like above even in case you don't want to have a db connection either.

 Running tests:

 - watch mode: `npm run test-watch`
 - run it once (for ci-cd build test pipeline): `npm test`